-A few notes on this…yes less kale, I still have a bag in my freezer from last year that we put in our Smoothies and I throw into Bolognese pasta sauce.
+A few notes on this.
+Yes, less kale, I still have a bag in my freezer from last year that we put in our Smoothies and I throw into Bolognese pasta sauce.
 But, not less green beans.
 Last year when we had so many green beans, I blanched some and froze them in pint size canning jars.
-I didn’t think it would amount to much, but all winter I cherished these easy side green beans that tasted almost summer fresh.
+I didn’t think it would amount to much, but all winter I cherished these easy side green beans that tasted almost garden fresh.
 So this year, I’m planting a bunch to enjoy all summer with plenty extra to stock the freezer for winter.

-More carrots, yes, because there is nothing like being 6 years old and pulling a carrot out of the ground and eating it with the dirt still on it so you don’t have to stop playing for a snack.
+More carrots, yes, because there is nothing like being 6 years old and pulling a carrot out of the ground and eating it with the dirt still on it so you don’t have to stop playing for a snack!
 We added some variety, one called dragon carrots, which are kind of a crazy purplish color.
 Extra carrots can go into my favorite Carrot Hummus.

 Asparagus, not this year.
 I’d like to get this going but I don’t want it to take over an entire bed.
 Eventually we will either build a smaller bed dedicated to asparagus or find some other place for it.
 Brussel sprouts, the garden store was out.
 Onions, yes.
 I bought a “scoop” of tiny onions for $2.99 and I’m guessing they just grow into regular sized onions, 3 varieties, we’ll see.